-This really needs a broad multi-agency approach working closely with representatives of local communities so that, as far as possible, a proactive, planned approach is taken to providing specialist housing.
-Ideally this would be based on assessment of future need but would have to take account of the need for a reactive response for unforeseen circumstances.
-These should be part of new builds paid for by the builders There appears to be no site for travellers in Midlothian.
-This is not acceptable.
-It leads to travellers stopping wherever they can and increases the chance of intolerant behaviour from local people.
-Move people who don't require special housing to accommodate people who do.
-Discussions to be had with households Bring unused housing back into the housing stock Ask private housing companies to build a small number of specialised accommodation homes within each new estate that they wish to build.
-Stop them building 4&5 bedroom homes I believe veteran housing is a must.
-We should be supporting our own local community first making sure disabled people and people who need support are getting this before we move in travellers.
-It's never good for community spirit when people outwith the local area are being housed before locals who have waited years There are some unused green space that traveller could use if set up correctly You need more supported accommodation and wheelchair accessible housing is needed or help people adapt the house they are in or extend the house they are in so they don't have the distress of moving again.
-Thinking about older people perhaps more single person housing would allow people to downsize and free up family homes.
-All new estates need to have specific number of homes to cover the above.
+1 they are in or extend the house they are in so they don't have the distress of moving again.
+13. Thinking about older people perhaps more single person housing would allow people to downsize and free up family Noted homes.
+14. All new estates need to have specific number of homes to See response to no.6 cover the above.
 There needs to be specific traveller sites however they do need to pay the same way everyone else does as residents cannot be expected to cover the costs.
-Renovation of existing properties and older disused properties to suit the needs of vulnerable groups.
-3. How should Planning, Building Standards, Council Housing resources and Department, RSLs and private housing developers services be need to work together to help address some of the directed to issues.
-Private developers should not dictate what gets provide the built on the basis of optimal profit alone, and need to specialist recognise the impact they potentially have on housing communities.
+15. Renovation of existing properties and older disused properties See response to no.8 to suit the needs of vulnerable groups.
+2. How should 16.
+Planning, Building Standards, Council Housing Department, Noted resources and services be RSLs and private housing developers need to work together to help address some of the issues.
+Private developers should directed to not dictate what gets built on the basis of optimal profit alone, provide the and need to recognise the impact they potentially have on specialist housing communities.
 This may not simply be about building a required? proportion of single storey homes in each development, but could perhaps be about partnership developments of more specialist housing.
 The location of Extra Care Housing as an integrated part of the community is particularly important.
 An appropriate location for mainstream housing however, may not be appropriate for Extra Care housing and so this should always be a consideration.
-Those groups who may occupy specialist housing should be consulted as closely as possible about what would meet their requirements.
-In general, as far as possible, specialist housing should be part of every housing development so that a good social mix is achieved.
+17. Those groups who may occupy specialist housing should be consulted as closely as possible about what would meet their See response to no.4. requirements.
+In general, as far as possible, specialist Details of social housing housing should be part of every housing development so that (general and specialist) a good social mix is achieved. planned in Midlothian for the next five years can be found in the Strategic Housing Investment Plan: Strategic Housing Investment Plans (SHIP) Strategic Housing Investment Plan 2021/22 to 2025/26 10.
+What about grants for businesses who provide the convises for (midlothian.gov.uk) 18.
 What about grants for businesses who provide the services for adapting properties?
-More onus on builders to make this part of the deal They shouldn't.
-We need to concentrate on housing that benefits the whole of Bonnyrigg, not for a few.
-Consult waiting lists and see what needs/disabilities/support people require before building housing that's unsuitable Think at the time of building.
-Allow a good social mix of people to be housed people who will support others to be good neighbours .
-Midlothian council needs to build them Private contractors should have to build some wheelchair housing on each site, not accessible housing as a basic building standard as this is not accessible for a wheelchair.
+Noted 19.
+More onus on builders to make this part of the deal Noted 20.
+They shouldn't.
+We need to concentrate on housing that Noted benefits the whole of Bonnyrigg, not for a few.
+21. Consult waiting lists and see what needs/disabilities/support Noted people require before building housing that's unsuitable Noted 22.
+Think at the time of building.
+Allow a good social mix of people Noted to be housed people who will support others to be good neighbours .
+23. Midlothian council needs to build them See response to no.17 24.
+Efforts should be made to keep housing in Midlothian for the Noted. people of Midlothian - including market housing.
+This ties in with the lower wage levels in Midlothian - Edinburgh residents with higher wages see the attractiveness of living in Midlothian and they have higher wage levels.
+25. Private contractors should have to build some wheelchair See response to no.2 housing on each site, not accessible housing as a basic building standard as this is not accessible for a wheelchair.
 Also more one level properties